Onlymiind/GameboyEmulator/README.md

 - Currently only 10 most recent instructions can be logged.
 - To stop/resume execution press spacebar.
 - Press F11 while execution is stopped to advance a single instruction, press F12 to advance a frame.
+- Some values of PPU's memory-mapped registers can appear static in memory view, although they shouldn't be (e.g. current scanline).
+This happens because during normal execution memory view is always drawn at the specific cycle of emulator's frame.

 ## Tests status